McAPI/Cache-Backup/README.md

 # Cache-Backup
-A repository to keep a cache backup available and usable for everybody. - It contains backup of the cached created by McAPI's back-end.
-This cache provides thousands of thousands of users.
-This helps a lot by keeping the load onto the application in check.
+A repository to keep a cache backup available and usable for everybody. - It contains a backup of the cach created by McAPI's back-end.
+This cache provides hundreds of thousands of users.

 The data can be used by everybody, however giving credit with an easily accessible link to https://mcapi.de, https://github.com/sweetcode or https://github.com/mcapi